 ORA NEW ZEALAND ALE

-Ora Craft Brewery was founded by two brothers Justin Newton and Daniel Kereama, they have a passion for creating a uniquely New Zealand Ale from the native Kawakawa plant, this is their story.
+ORA Craft Brewery was founded by Justin Newton, he wanted to share an old fashioned family recipe with the world and create a uniquely New Zealand beer brand that’s made with the native Kawakawa plant, this is his story.

 One of the highlights of this journey is when we enter the native forest of New Zealand and begin picking the kawakawa , the sight of fantail birds flying around us, almost playing a game with us...absolutely priceless.